yandroskaos/yandroskaos.github.io/_posts/2018-09-04-compiler-construction-1.md

 This is going to be the first post of a series wich target compiler technology.

 Compilers are complex beasts, but we have been writing and studying them for a lot of years, so they are better understood than other kind software, eg: operating systems
-(by the way, i plan also to write a series of posts on os development, stay tuned).
+(by the way, i plan also to write a series of posts on OS development, stay tuned).

 I'm writing this yet-another-compiler-post because i find that there isn't meaningful explanations on the topic out there, everybody seems to be fine after explaining lex + yacc.